KWDB/docs/en/development/connect-kaiwudb/java/connect-mybatis.md

 #### Creating the Controller

-Create the `RelationalController` controller class in the `src/main/java/com/kaiwudb/mybatis/controller` directory.
+Create the `RelationalController` class in the `src/main/java/com/kaiwudb/mybatis/controller` directory.
 This controller handles HTTP requests and delegates processing to the service layer, implementing operations for creating, deleting, and querying relational data.

 ```Java
 @RestController